All Practice Exams

 How hard is the Nail Technician exam?

-The Nail Technician exam has a pass rate of approximately 65-70%.
-The Scientific Concepts section is often most challenging, requiring knowledge of infection control, anatomy, and product chemistry.
+NIC does not publish a national first-time pass rate for the nail technology theory exam, so treat any single percentage with caution.
+The Scientific Concepts areas are often most challenging, requiring knowledge of infection control, anatomy, and product chemistry.
 Many candidates find success by focusing on sanitation protocols and understanding the chemistry of nail products.

 How long should I study for the Nail Technician exam?